shrikantpadhy18/Digantara_Assignment/Readme.md

 steps:

-1. make sure python version >= 3.10 installed in your system
+1. Make sure python version >= 3.10 installed in your system
-2. go to the root directory of the project and enter
+2. Go to the root directory of the project and enter
 ```python
   pip install -r requirements.txt
 ```